Actively Recruiting

 - Caregivers of children admitted to a surgical co-management team

-- Non-gun owners will be excluded intermittently to ensure enrollment includes at least one-third gun owners
+- Non-gun owners may be excluded intermittently to maintain enrollment proportions with gun owners

 AI-Screening